emilma314/emilma314.github.io/gravitational-waves-project/index.md

 ![Raw Strain](assets/plots/strain_time.png)  <!-- your saved figure -->

-**How I made the plot was made:**
+**How I made the plot:**
 - Data consist of time-stamped measurements of the relative length changes in LIGO’s two perpendicular arms.
-- Using Python (NumPy and Matplotlib), I loaded the data were, extracted a 32-second window around the merger, and plotted the strain values versus time.
+- Using Python (NumPy and Matplotlib), I loaded the data, extracted a 32-second window around the merger, and plotted the strain values versus time.

 **What the plot shows:**
 - x-axis: time (s) around the merger